-In the previous post, the issue with the WVOS-FM transmitter was detailed: The PA feed through/bypass capacitor had arced to the PA cavity causing lots of unwanted off air time.
+In the previous post, the issue with the WVOS-FM transmitter was detailed: The PA feed through/bypass capacitor had arced to the PA cavity causing lots of unwanted off-air time.
 When I went to order the replacement parts, of course, they were not available.
-It seems that Broadcast Electronics changed the design of their transmitters in the late 1980’s to use a different feed through arrangement.
+It seems that Broadcast Electronics changed the design of its transmitters in the late 1980s to use a different feed-through arrangement.

 They were nice enough to send us a nifty retrofit kit; BE part number 959-0272 which replaces BE part number 959-0115.
 If interested, the six pages of installation instructions are available here, for your reading pleasure.

-The retrofitting itself was quite the job; drilling six mounting holes and one one inch feed through hole in the PA cavity, mounting the new feed through housing, rewiring the high voltage connection to the tube and back to the HV bleeder assembly, ect.
-What with all of the drilling, sawing, filing, deburring and whatnot, I began to wonder if the transmitter would ever run again.
+The retrofitting itself was quite the job; drilling six mounting holes and one one-inch feed through hole in the PA cavity, mounting the new feed through housing, rewiring the high voltage connection to the tube and back to the HV bleeder assembly, etc. What with all of the drilling, sawing, filing, deburring, and whatnot, I began to wonder if the transmitter would ever run again.
 This is the transmitter before the modification: